 To hire a foreign worker in Italy, the employer needs to obtain a permit, or nulla osta, from the Italian immigration office (SUI).
 This means that to apply for a work visa in Italy, you must secure a job first.

 However, there is a limit to how many foreign workers can come to Italy.
-The country’s quota on work visas known as decreto flussi (flow decree) allows entry for approximately 30,000 non-EU workers a year.
+The country’s quota on work visas known as Decreto Flussi (flow decree) is a quota for Non-EU workers.
+The decreto flussi allows entry for approximately 30,000 non-EU workers a year.
 Applications are open for most of the year, but quotas and application window are set at the beginning of each year.